hendrix-lehman/cmp431/AssignmentProjects/ArtSpace/README.md

 ## To be completed

-Read the project description, layout details and complete the all TODO section using the information below.
+Read the project description, layout details and complete all "TODO" sections using the information below.

-The download the code to complete your assignment, you can use these git commands:
+To download the code to complete your assignment, you can use these git commands:

 ```
 $ git clone https://github.com/hendrix-lehman/cmp431.git
 $ cd cmp431/AssignmentProjects/ArtSpace
 ```

 Alternatively you can download the repository as a zip file, unzip it, and open it in Android Studio.

 [Download Here](https://github.com/hendrix-lehman/cmp431/archive/refs/heads/main.zip)

 After unzipping the project zip file, please find the project directory here:

 ```
 $ cd cmp431-main/AssignmentProjects/ArtSpace
 ```

-The code snippet below are located in the MainActivity.kt file
+The code snippet below are located in the MainActivity.kt file.

 | Home Page Code     | Artist Page Code       |
 |-----------------|--------------------|